m5c/EthereumGuide/ethereum-guide.md

 #### Deployment of a smart contract

-The java code for deploying a smart contract in the blockchain is similar to transfering ether:
+The java code for deploying a smart contract in the blockchain is similar to transferring ether:

 * You connect to a node.
 * You gain access to an account.